Institut du monde arabe: Special exhibitions

+The Institut's library is the largest collection of works on the Arab world in France, with over 100,000 documents.

 In popular culture

 Michel Houellebecq sets a pivotal scene in his novel Submission at a reception held in the Institute's rooftop restaurant and terrace.

 Awards

 In 2018, the IMA won the Cultural Personality of the Year from the Sheikh Zayed Book Award.